 We’re proud that day in and day out, we provide our customers with excellent value services.
 Beyond their ultrafast and reliable services, our customers can also benefit from a whole range of savings and benefits, just for being a Virgin Media or O2 customer.
 Here are just some of the ways customers can save:

-• Roaming: Virgin Mobile and O2 customers can continue to use data, calls and texts just as they would in the UK when travelling to destinations all over Europe.
+• Roaming: O2 customers can continue to use data, calls and texts just as they would in the UK when travelling to destinations all over Europe.
 Analysis of daily charge rates from other providers suggests that this could save a family of four going abroad for two weeks £100 or more.

 • Priority: All Virgin Media cable customers have free access to Priority, where they have the opportunity to enter exclusive prize draws, while receiving a range of ongoing perks and regular offers – from complimentary sausage rolls from Greggs through to Movie Mondays with ODEON.
 Since it launched in 2011 it has provided more than £210m in value and savings to customers.